 IN THIS SECTION

-Andy Hargreaves is Visiting Professor at the University of Ottawa and Research Professor in the Lynch School of Education at Boston College.
-He also holds Visiting Professorships at Hong Kong University and the University of Stavanger in Norway.
+Andy Hargreaves is Director of Chenine (Change, Engagement and Innovation in Education) at the University of Ottawa and Research Professor in the Lynch School of Education at Boston College.
+He also holds Visiting and Honorary Professorships at Hong Kong University, the University of Stavanger in Norway, and Swansea University in the UK.

 Andy comes from a Northern mill town in England.
 When his primary school (Spring Hill, in Accrington) was rebuilt, he was invited back to lay its inscribed foundation stone.
 He did this with his best teacher, Mary Hindle (almost in her 90s at the time), as she was the one who first inspired him to become an educator.